dekura/klayout/dockerbuild_readme.md

 docker build --network=host -t myklayout:test -f dockerfile.fedora .
 ```

-Please note the the flag `--network=host` is required, otherwise the network in docker is unreachable.
+Please note the flag `--network=host` is required, otherwise the network in docker is unreachable.

-### you will get
+### You will get

 a docker image named `myklayout:test`